- clinical – support for people with a range of different mental or physical health issues

 More about Access modules

 Open University study puts you at a distinct advantage when it comes to putting your learning into practice, as you’ll be encouraged to apply your learning immediately to your own context, and to build on your experience to develop real-world knowledge and skills.
 If additional work experience could enhance your learning further, consider volunteering in a context that reflects your career aspirations – for example, helping out in a nursery or school; helping to run an activity, sports or youth club; training as a helpline counsellor, working as a prison visitor or volunteering in a hospital or care home.
-The OU Careers & Employability Services website contains a vast range of resources including a work experience eBook for people pursuing a career in psychology.
+The OU Careers & Employability Services website contains a vast range of resources including those focused on students studying psychology.

 Note that you’ll need to apply for a police check to work directly with children, young people and/or vulnerable adults.